Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Related Work

 \paragraph{Infrastructure-level attacks show that context manipulation suffices.} \citet{guo2025system} demonstrates that attackers controlling deployment environments can achieve persistent behavioral influence through modified system prompts alone, without altering model weights.
-This relaxes the training requirement but replaces it with infrastructure-level privilege: the attacker must control how the model is deployed, not how it was trained.
-The key insight is that behavioral control can be achieved via context injection rather than weight modification.
-What remains is finding context-injection vectors that eliminate the need for deployment access.
+This relaxes the training requirement but introduces a different one: infrastructure-level privilege.
+Here, the attacker controls how the model is deployed rather than how it was trained.
+The key finding is that behavioral control can be achieved via context injection rather than weight modification ~\cite{xiang2024badchain}.

-\paragraph{Input-level attacks exploit privileged context positions.} A consistent finding across this literature is that injection success depends on where malicious content appears in a model's input.
-Trigger-activated misbehavior can be induced at inference time without modifying weights~\citep{xiang2024badchain}.
-Indirect prompt injection exploits a related vulnerability: models cannot reliably distinguish authoritative instructions from content embedded in retrieved documents or tool outputs~\citep{greshake2023indirect, liu2023prompt,brokman2025insights}.
-Position is particularly important: ChatInject~\citep{chang2025chatinject} shows that prompts mimicking template role markers achieve substantially higher injection rates than equivalent content in ordinary positions.
+\paragraph{Input-level attacks exploit privileged context positions.} A consistent literature finding is that injection success depends on where malicious content appears in a model's input.
+Trigger-activated misbehavior can be induced at inference time without modifying weights~\cite{kandpal2023backdoor, zhao2024universal}.
+Indirect prompt injection exploits a related vulnerability: models cannot reliably distinguish authoritative instructions from content embedded in retrieved documents or tool outputs~\cite{greshake2023indirect, liu2023prompt, brokman2025insights}.